mherrb/multicast/README.md

-# Measuring latency for multicast transmission
+# Measuring latency for data transmission

-This is a pair of test programs for multicast data transmission.
-The server can send a multicast frame at a given rate.
+This is a pair of test programs for unicast or multicast data transmission.
+The server can send a frame at a given rate.
 Each frame is time-stamped.
+The destination can be either a multicast or single host.

-The client listens on the multicast address and prints the received timestamp as well as the sender timestamp from the packet.
+The client listens either on the multicast address or all its unicast addresses and prints the received timestamp as well as the sender timestamp from the packet.

 A simple AWK script computes the difference, which can then be plotted over time.